johnsonjo4531/dotfiles/README.md

 ## Tech

-These dotfiles use GNU stow and a Makefile
+These dotfiles use GNU Stow